cochaviz/academic_markdown/readme/README.md

       for using a devcontainer both locally and in codespaces.

 - [ ] **Github Actions for building**.
-Use GitHub Actions to automatically build to PDF/$\LaTeX$ according to user preferences.
+Use GitHub Actions to automatically build to PDF, $\LaTeX$ according to user preferences.
       This could be useful for ensuring rendered documents are always up-to-date, and avoiding the necessity for local builds.
 Could, perhaps, also be faster than building locally and pushing.